Scalingo/documentation/src/_posts/databases/2000-01-01-backup-policies.md

 #### Execution Conditions

-Certain conditions may delay, cancel, or affect the consistency of the backup:
+Some specific conditions may delay, cancel, or affect the consistency of the
+backup:

 - Backups are only performed if the feature is enabled, which is the default setting.
 However, users can manually disable it if needed.